-This is something we’ve discussed here at terptree, and we ultimately concluded that volunteering your services is a personal choice and if you choose to do it, it’s absolutely okay.
+We’ve discussed this at terptree, and we ultimately concluded that volunteering your services is a personal choice and if you choose to do it, it’s absolutely okay.
 Let me tell you why…

 Giving back to the community

-We know that learning BSL to interpreter standard means that you have a passion for the D/deaf community as well as the language.
-This passion is usually the driving fuel through the extensive training; and if you didn’t love it, you wouldn’t do it.
+We know that learning BSL to interpreter standards means you have a passion for the D/deaf community and the language.
+This passion is usually the driving fuel through extensive training; if you didn’t love it, you wouldn’t do it.
 Being able to make a living from this passion is a truly wonderful thing.

 Volunteering can be a great way to network, gain experience, and gain opportunities that could lead to paid work in the future.
-For example, sign language interpreters at Reading Festival are not paid but they are given a weekend ticket (£200) for free.
-So not direct payment, but an opportunity to experience the festival whilst gaining experience in song translation.
+For example, sign language interpreters at Reading Festival are not paid but are given a weekend ticket (£200) for free.
+So not a direct payment but an opportunity to experience the festival whilst gaining experience in song translation.

-Volunteering is seen within other career paths that also require extensive (and expensive) training, such as in the medical and legal fields.
+Volunteering is seen in other career paths that require extensive (and expensive) training, such as in the medical and legal fields.
 Solicitors may work pro-bono for those on a low income, and private doctors may also undertake work on the NHS.

 Is volunteering detrimental to the sign language profession?

-One argument against volunteering as a sign language interpreter is that by offering your services for free, this will become the expectation.
-Of course we can see where this thinking has come from and why an interpreter may feel this way.
+One argument against volunteering as a sign language interpreter is that offering your services for free will become the expectation.
+Of course, we can see where this thinking has come from and why an interpreter may feel this way.

 But I question the consequences of not volunteering.
 If the professionals do not volunteer, then who is left?
-Those who are learning BSL from lower levels may offer their skills to provide access (let me clarify that I am in no way suggesting that those who are learning BSL should not volunteer, in fact I think they should to an extent).
+Those who are learning BSL from lower levels may offer their skills to provide access (let me clarify that I am in no way suggesting that those who are learning BSL should not volunteer, in fact, I think they should go to an extent).
 But should a level 1-3 BSL student be in a volunteering situation they are not qualified to handle, then they may leave the situation where they, and the deaf person, are feeling disempowered.
-The consequences of this may lead to the student not wanting to continue their studies, or the decline in BSL interpreting standards.
+The consequences of this may lead to the student not wanting to continue their studies or a decline in BSL interpreting standards.

 If you don’t want to volunteer?

-It really is a simple as that.
-Your decision to volunteer, or not, is entirely your own and does not reflect your abilities as an interpreter in any way.
+It really is as simple as that.
+Your decision to volunteer or not is entirely your own and does not reflect your abilities as an interpreter in any way.

-As always, we love to hear your thoughts and opinions surrounding these topics.
-So do hit reply and tell us why you do, or do not, volunteer as a sign language interpreter, or why you’re unsure of your position on it.
+We always love to hear your thoughts and opinions surrounding these topics.
+So do hit reply and tell us why you do, or do not, volunteer as a sign language interpreter or why you’re unsure of your position on it.